 Harwinton, CT 06791

-Animals and displays should arrive Friday or Saturday morning by 8 am.
+Animals and displays should arrive Friday by 4 pm.

 Metal pens and bedding are provided but exhibitors must furnish their own feed and hay.